-This project will examine a key assumption in the literature: that migrants from war torn countries harbor more conflictive attitudes than the local population back home.
+This project will examine a key assumption in the literature: that migrants from war torn countries harbour more conflictive attitudes than the local population back home.
 Going beyond the single country approach of previous studies, we will conduct simultaneous surveys and fieldwork among Iraqis in two settlement countries – Sweden and Jordan.
-To analyze the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilization and war.
+To analyse the multi-sited data, we will apply a novel social-psychological framework that explains how settlement country conditions shape societal beliefs that arise in the context of ethnic mobilisation and war.

 Demagogues of Hate or Shepherds of Peace?
-Why 'Warlord Democrats' (Re)securitize Wartime Identities
+Why 'Warlord Democrats' (Re)securitise Wartime Identities

 Project Period: 2015 - 2020

 This project seeks to explain why some military-leaders turned politicians ('warlord democrats') - who are taking part in national elections - seek to (re)securitise wartime identifies, while others do not.
 It focuses on warlord democrats in Nigeria and South Sudan.